psf/black/docs/contributing/gauging_changes.md

 A lot of the time, your change will affect formatting and/or performance.
 Quantifying these changes is hard, so we have tooling to help make it easier.

-It's recommended you take a look at quantifable changes your change will cause before submitting a PR if it seems disruptive enough.
+It's recommended you evaluate the quantifiable changes your _Black_ formatting modification causes before submitting a PR.
+Think about if the change seems disruptive enough to cause frustration to projects that are already "black formatted".

 ## black-primer

-`black-primer` is a tool built for CI (and humans) to have _Black_ `--check` a number of (configured in `primer.json`) Git accessible projects in parallel. _(A PR will be accepted to add Mercurial support.)_
+`black-primer` is a tool built for CI (and humans) to have _Black_ `--check` a number of Git accessible projects in parallel. (configured in `primer.json`) _(A PR will be accepted to add Mercurial support.)_

 ### Run flow